CSXL/solus/README.md

 code and then testing it.
 With Solus, we can reduce the time spent on low-level tasks and focus on high-level tasks like architecture, design, and testing.

+## Resources
+For a more in-depth breakdown of the requirements and components, see our [specification](SPECIFICATION.md).
+All of our submitted external proposals are in the [proposals](proposals/) folder.

+We just submitted a [proposal](proposals/google_cloud.pdf) to [Google Cloud's Research Credits program](https://edu.google.com/intl/ALL_us/programs/credits/research/) for cloud credits, or money we can use towards Google Cloud services.

 ## Requirements
 **Vision:** A CLI tool that can generate an end-to-end project from well-defined requirements.